 \section{Concluding remarks}

 We have presented the computation of (i) multiplicative compensators; and (ii) additive and multiplicative compensators under a new measure obtained by the multiplicative compensation of a given non-negative semimartingale.
 In Theorems~\ref{T:mult comp} and \ref{T:Girsanov} we have treated these tasks as problems in their own right.

-In practice, the inputs to these computations are likely to come with more structure than indicated in the two theorems: the input processes $Y$ and $V$ will typically be represented with respect to some common underlying, possibly multivariate, process, say $X$.
-This is illustrated in Examples~\ref{E:190703.1} and \ref{E:MV}, and Corollary~\ref{C:200616}, respectively.
-One should observe that one may use the more general class of representing functions $\I(X)$ introduced in \citetalias[Definition~3.2]{crII}.
-The same logic allows the use of general integrands $\zeta$ in Example~\ref{E:190703.1}.
+In practice, the inputs to these computations are likely to come with more structure than indicated in the two theorems, i.e., the input processes $Z$ and $V$ in Theorems~\ref{T:mult comp} and \ref{T:Girsanov} will typically be represented with respect to some common underlying, possibly multivariate, process, say $X$.
+This is illustrated in Examples~\ref{E:190703.1}, \ref{E:201126}, \ref{E:MV}, and \ref{E:210410}, and Corollary~\ref{C:200616}, respectively.

+One should observe that here one may use the more general class of representing functions $\I(X)$ that are specific to $X$; see \cite[Definition~3.2]{cerny.ruf.22.ejp}.
+This is possible because a composition of a function in $\Uni$ with a compatible element of $\I(X)$ remains in $\I(X)$; see \cite[Corollary~3.20]{cerny.ruf.22.ejp}.
+For instance, this observation allows the use of general integrands $\zeta$ in Example~\ref{E:190703.1}.